 There are bloggers who write about poems, cats, doughnuts, games, traveling, architecture, the number 42, basket-weaving and flying purple unicorns.
 There are bloggers for every conceivable subject that you can think of, and topics that have yet to exist.

 The hobbit thought he could blog about the things that were important to him.
 Things like LGBT rights and American politics.
 Occasionally, he wrote about food.
 He’d hang out with like-minded elves, dwarves and Men.

 There was one problem though.
 Try as he might, the hobbit didn’t feel as if his writing was authentic.
 There were other bloggers who told better stories.
 He was sure there was something that could inspire him, if only he could figure out what.

 One morning, after dreaming about a famous hobbit and his birthday party, he woke up and decided to blog about food.
 Or maybe that was his grumbling stomach which was in need of breakfast.
 He knew more about cooking and eating than he did about politics.
 He’d found what really interested him.
 What he’d been seeking was in front of him all along.

 This blog is a record of what I find beautiful.
 Most of it involves food.

 I feel that true beauty exists in places where we least expect it.

-It could be something as mundane as a bunch of kale….
+It could be something as mundane as a pot of meatballs…